ragmel/cocoma/doc/source/COCOMA/glossary.rst

           - A resource can be of the following types:

                 - CPU
-                - RAM
+                - MEM
-                - I/O
+                - IO
-                - Network
+                - NET
         * - Emulator
           - Specific mechanism/tool that is used to create an emulation type.
 For example load generators, stress generators, fault generators and malicious payload creation.
         * - Distribution